Belokurikha: Belokurikha-2

 Construction of tourist and recreational cluster "Belokurikha-2" is located 10 kilometers from the town of Belokurikha.
 It will include a developed medical base tourist infrastructure, interesting layout, as well as seven ski slopes.
-The new cluster will accommodate a growing number of tourists (the average annual load of health resorts in Belokurikha is more than 85%).

-As of March 2015, 3.1 billion rubles out of 10 planned have been invested in the construction of the cluster.

 In 2017, it was planned to prepare engineering infrastructure: to put into operation a power line, to carry out a gas pipeline and water supply, as well as a Sewerage system.
+Historical-architectural complex "St. Andrew's village" runs from 2017.